MiguelAngelTorres/Information-Retrieval/README.md

 ## Práctica 4 (Lucene, a complete Stack Overflow search engine)
 Given a set of questions, answers and tags from Stack Overflow (https://www.kaggle.com/stackoverflow/rquestions) we build a Lucene Index to search over them.
 It was thought for being a console like program, but an user inteface could be developed (not the aim of this subject).

-For execute, first execute 'ejecutarIndexer.sh' for creating the indexes.
+To execute, first execute 'ejecutarIndexer.sh' for creating the indexes.
 Note that some directories should be created before (watch Indexer.java for change them).
 Then, the searcher can be used by executing 'ejecutarSearcher.sh'.
 A friendly interface will be shown where you can prepare multiple clauses questions and throw them when the question is finished.